-We are subject to ongoing covenants under the Credit Agreement by prevailing interest rates and general economic, market, financial, competitive, regulatory and other factors, such as the volume of securities traded on our equity markets; the number of transactions cleared and settled in our cash market clearing, settlement and depository services; the number of transactions, volume of contracts or products traded and cleared on our cash, derivatives and energy markets; the number of new and additional listings on our equity markets; the number and market capitalization of listed issuers; the number of subscribers to market data; fee regulation by securities regulatory authorities and increased competition from other exchanges and marketplaces, all of which are beyond our control, as well as on our ability to control our expenses.
-Based on the current level of operations and anticipated growth, we believe that our cash flows from operations and our available cash are adequate to meet our liquidity needs for the foreseeable future.
+We are subject to ongoing covenants under the Credit Agreement

+The Credit Agreement requires us to satisfy and maintain an interest coverage ratio and a leverage ratio, among other covenants.
+Our ability to meet these financial ratios depends on our cash flows and earnings, level of indebtedness and other financial performance measures, which are affected by prevailing interest rates and general economic, market, financial, competitive, regulatory and other factors, such as the volume of securities traded on our equity markets; the number of transactions cleared and settled in our cash market clearing, settlement and depository services; the number of transactions, volume of contracts or products traded and cleared on our cash. derivatives and energy markets; the number of new and additional listings on our equity markets; the number and market capitalization of listed issuers; the number of subscribers to market data; fee regulation by securities regulatory authorities and increased competition from other exchanges and marketplaces, all of which are beyond our control, as well as on our ability to control our expenses.
+Based on the current level of operations and anticipated growth, we believe that our cash flows from operations and our available cash are adequate to meet our current liquidity needs.
 However, we cannot guarantee that our businesses will generate sufficient earnings or cash flows from operations or that anticipated growth will be realized or that we will be able to control our expenses in an amount sufficient to enable us to satisfy the financial ratios or pay our indebtedness or fund our other liquidity needs.
 If we do not have sufficient funds, we may be required to renegotiate the terms of, restructure or refinance all or a portion of our indebtedness on or before our stated maturity, reduce or delay capital investments and acquisitions, reduce or eliminate our dividends or sell assets.
 Our ability to renegotiate, restructure or refinance our indebtedness will depend on the condition of the financial markets and our financial condition at that time.
 Failure to comply with the financial ratios as well as other terms of the Credit Agreement could result in a default under the Credit Agreement, which, if not cured or waived, could result in us being required to repay these borrowings before their due date.
 If we fail to comply or are reasonably likely to fail to comply with any financial covenant or ratio contained in any Final Recognition Order such failure could result in a default under the Credit Agreement, if a governmental authority issues a decision or orders restrictions on us or any of our subsidiaries as a result of the non-compliance where a requisite majority of the lenders determine that the restrictions have or will have a material adverse effect as defined in the Credit Agreement.
 It will also be a default under the Credit Agreement if a governmental authority issues a decision or orders restrictions on our ability or any of our subsidiaries to move cash or cash equivalents among TMX Group Limited and our subsidiaries where a requisite majority of the lenders determine that the restrictions have or will have a material adverse effect.
 If we are forced to refinance these borrowings on less favourable terms or cannot refinance these borrowings, our business, results of operations and financial condition would be adversely affected.